lambda-dom/trisagion/docs/readme.md

   * There are equivalent descriptions of monofunctoriality and mononaturality in terms of monoid actions, but these trivial reformulations do not yield anything important for our purposes.

-The first law for `Streamable` is that `getOne` is mononatural.
+The first law for `Streamable` is that `splitOne` is mononatural.
 In case it is not clear, the `MonoFunctor` structure of the codomain is

 ```haskell
 monomap :: MonoFunctor s => (s -> s) -> Maybe (ElementOf s, s) -> Maybe (ElementOf s, s)